Azure/autorest.csharp/docs/client/initializing.md

 ## Initializing and Authenticating Your Client

 You can use your client if you import the namespace you specified when generating (under flag `--namespace`).
-For the sake of this example, let's say the namespace is `AzurePets` and your client is `PetsClient`.
+For the sake of this example, let's say the namespace is `Azure.Pets` and your client is `PetsClient`.
 You could then access the client if you import the namespace.
 The default client also comes with these three parameters:

 * `clientDiagnostics`: The handler for diagnostic messaging in the client